warrofua/glass-bead-game/README.md

 - Realtime match state (in‑memory) via Fastify + WebSocket
 - Shared TypeScript types and validation utilities
 - Vite + React web client with Tailwind and a minimal graph‑like list
+- AI Suggest button powered by the `useMatchState` hook
 - JSON match log export (`GET /match/:id/log` or Export button in the UI)
 - A stub **Magister Ludi** judge that scores basic Resonance/Aesthetics